BigPay vs Wise Comparison for Malaysia 2023

 BigPay ReviewGo to Wise

-The important bits: difference between Wise and BigPay
+The important bits: Difference between Wise and BigPay

 BigPayWise

-RatesCompetitive exchange rateMid-market exchange rate with no markup
+Exchange ratesCompetitive exchange rateMid-market exchange rate with no markup

 ServiceIn-app chat and emailIn-app chat, email and by phone